studioml/studio/docs/gcloud_setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The machines that submit cloud jobs will need to be authorized with
 service credentials.

+First, make sure you have activated:
+  * Compute Engine - visit Compute Engine tab and allow it to initialize.
+  * Pub/Sub - visit Pub/Sub tab and click "Enable API".

+To create credentials:
-Go to the left-hand pane in the Google Cloud console and
+  * Go to the left-hand pane in the Google Cloud console and
 select API Manager -> Credentials.
-Then click the "Create credentials"
+  * Then click the "Create credentials" button, choose service account key,
-button, choose service account key, leave key type as JSON, and in the
+ leave key type as JSON, and in the
 "Service account" drop-down select "New service account".
-Enter a
-service account name (the name can be virtually anything and won't
+  * Enter a service account name (the name can be virtually anything and won't
 matter for the rest of the instructions).
-The important part is selecting a
+  * The important part is selecting a role.
+Click the "Select a role" dropdown menu:
-role.
-Click the "Select a role" dropdown menu, in "Project" select "Service
+  ** in "Project" select "Service Account Actor",
-Account Actor", and then scroll down to "Compute Engine" and select "Compute
+  ** in "Compute Engine" and select "Compute Instance Admin (v1)".
-Engine Admin (v1)".
-Then scroll down to "Pub/Sub", and add a role
-"Pub/Sub editor" (this is required to create queues, publish and read
+  ** In "Pub/Sub", add a role "Pub/Sub editor" (this is required to create queues, publish and read
 messages from them).
-If you are planning to use Google Cloud storage
+  ** If you are planning to use Google Cloud storage
 (directly, without the Firebase layer) for artifact storage, select the Storage
 Admin role as well.
-You can also add other roles if you are planning to use
+  ** You can also add other roles if you are planning to use
 these credentials in other applications.
-When done, click "Create".
+  * When done, click "Create".
 Google Cloud console should generate a json credentials file and save it
 to your computer.

 Configuring Studio